• Skip to primary navigation

 • Contact

-You are here: Home / Recipes / Condiments / Jams / Rhubarb Freezer Jam
+You are here: Home / Recipes / Condiments / Jams & Compotes / 4 Ingredient Rhubarb Freezer Jam

 This post may contain affiliate links.
 Please read my affiliate policy.

-An easy small batch freezer rhubarb jam recipe with vibrant color, and a hint of vanilla and citrus.
-There’s no commercial pectin and no canning for this freezer jam recipe.
+A small batch freezer rhubarb jam recipe with vibrant color, and a hint of vanilla and citrus.
+There’s no pectin and no canning for this freezer jam recipe.
 Simple.
 Easy.
+Done in about 30 minutes (hands on time).
 Slather it on Easy Sourdough Biscuits or Multigrain Sourdough Bread!
 This recipe is vegetarian, vegan and gluten free.

 Rhubarb jam on a plate with a spoon, fresh rhubarb and vanilla beans.